csar99/Latching-Ladder-Logic/README.md

 # Latching-Ladder-Logic
-Different types of latching with ladder logic
+Different types of latching with ladder logic in Automation Studio.